Looking for a breath-taking challenge? Reach for the top of the majestic Mount Toubkal. And enjoy the High Atlas at it’s best

 Day 7 – Marrakech

-We will walk to Imlil and from there on we will be transported in a minibus to Marrakech.
+We will walk to Imlil and from there on we will take the minibus to Marrakech.
 On the go we will stop to have lunch.
 We will stay at a hotel in Marrakech, freetime in Marrakech

 Day 8 – Marrakech